 - The Pitt is not an ER reboot but is a spiritual successor created by ER’s own team, led by showrunner R. Scott Gemmill.

-- Noah Wyle stars as Dr. Robby — a different character from ER’s Dr. Carter, but carrying clear thematic DNA.
+- Noah Wyle stars as Dr. Robby — a different character from ER’s Dr. Carter, but carrying clear thematic DNA — and won the 2025 Lead Actor Emmy 30 years after his first ER nomination.

 - The real-time format (one episode = one hour of a 15-hour shift) is the show’s most distinctive structural innovation.